 Because of Longstreet’s late start, Ewell had spent the entire day waiting to move but even when the sounds of battle reached him, he was slow to react and therefore the battle in the north lasted well into the night – a tactic seldom seen in that era.

 Day 3 was Lee’s worst.
-He had laid out a plan whereby nearly five divisions of Confederate troops would assault the center of the Union line.
+He had laid out a plan whereby nearly three divisions of Confederate troops would assault the center of the Union line.
 He had convinced himself that Meade – in response to the Day 2 attacks – would have moved troops to strengthen his flanks thereby leaving his center vulnerable.
 Nothing could have been farther from the truth.
-What Lee failed to appreciate was that Meade had sufficient troops on hand and that his lines were so compact that he had the entire Seventh Union Corps held in reserve in the rear to allow them to move to any point in his line that was threatened.
+What Lee failed to appreciate was that Meade had sufficient troops on hand and that his lines were so compact that he had the entire Sixth Union Corps held in reserve in the rear to allow them to move to any point in his line that was threatened.

 The first Day 3 failure was in the preliminary artillery bombardment.
 Despite the fact that it was the largest use of artillery ever in the Western Hemisphere and something that would not be equaled until World War I, it failed to have any appreciable effect on the Union forces awaiting the attack.

 Once again, it was Longstreet’s execution of Lee’s plan that largely led to its demise.
 Still pouting from the rejection of his strategy from Day 2, Longstreet failed miserably in his role as overall commander of the Day 3 attack force.
 Of course, the primary attack unit was planned to be Pickett’s Division.
 His was the only one who had not engaged in any prior fighting and therefore was at 100% strength.
 Lee had planned that two divisions from LTG Hill’s Corps would support Pickett’s left flank.
 The remaining two divisions of Longstreet’s Corps would attack on Pickett’s right.